BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

 anotherView.js
 --------------
    anotherView.js doesn't do much.
-It is there to show you a pattern for extending Backbone View's.
+It is there to show you a pattern for extending Backbone View's.  anotherView.js extends view.js.

 main.html
 ---------